apache/nuttx/README.txt

     will expect your toolchain to provide the standard float.h header file.
     The float.h header file defines the properties of your floating point implementation.
-It would always be best to use your toolchain's float.h header file but if none is avaiable, a default float.h header file will provided if this option is selected.
+It would always be best to use your toolchain's float.h header file but if none is available, a default float.h header file will provided if this option is selected.
 However, there is no assurance that the settings in this float.h are actually correct for your platform!